danielgallas/football-sweepstake/Readme.md

 #### DONE:

+- Rightside: Updates on the app + Twitter widget
+- Fix problems (sizes, fonts, etc.)
+- Redo the setuser page with new design - correct routes
+- Make the setUser page determine what will be shown in dashboard (using params)
+- Fix all responsive issues
 - Table last match result - useContext to get userPredictions - import match.js from data
 - Create two tables
 - Table next match predictions
 - DONE: Sort out the logic for winners, results, etc. create calculating functions - should I store it all in React Redux?
 - DONE: implement NEXT MATCH component (see all predictions just for the next match):
   - DONE: clone Admin into Admin2.js and work only on Admin2.js for testing